American Standards: Phantom Limb (2019)

 The band released Phantom Limb on February 1, 2019.
 The single, which was mixed and mastered by Kevin Antreassian of The Dillinger Escape Plan, was premiered on Metal Injection with a Reddit AMA on r/metalcore.
 Phantom Limb was also featured in issue 360 of Alternative Press magazine.

 The Pendulum, The Podium (2020-2021)

 In 2020, American Standards played its last shows with The Number Twelve Looks Like You and Greyhaven before the COVID-19 pandemic.
 During this time, the band played a number of live stream charity events supporting local businesses impacted by the lockdowns.

 On August 27, 2021 American Standards premiered “The Pendulum, The Podium” via Metal Insider.
-The single was mixed and mastered by John Naclerio (My Chemical Romance, Senses Fail, He Is Legend) at Nada Recording and was released on Manic Kat Records.
+The single was recorded and mixed by Aaron Mitchell and mastered by John Naclerio (My Chemical Romance, Senses Fail, He Is Legend) at Nada Recording and was released on Manic Kat Records.
 The track was also the debut of the band‘s new drummer Chris Daley.
 Soon after, American Standards played its first show back since the onset of the COVID-19 pandemic with Arizona natives, The Bled.